tribalgroup/maytas-api-samples/README.md

 # Purpose
 The Maytas OData API allows developers to interact with the Maytas data model to perform common actions.
-It supports the OData 4.0 standard.
-It allows querying, creation and updating of data.
+The API supports the OData 4.0 standard.
+The querying, creation and updating of data are all supported.

 This repository provides information on using the API, along with some samples that you can download and execute to demonstrate the functionality.